racket/racket/collects/tests/mzscheme/benchmarks/common/README.txt

-Most bechmarks were obtained from http://www.cs.cmu.edu/afs/cs/project/ai-repository/ai/lang/scheme/code/bench/gabriel/ http://www.ccs.neu.edu/home/will/GC/sourcecode.html
+Most bechmarks were obtained from http://www.cs.cmu.edu/afs/cs/project/ai-repository/ai/lang/scheme/code/bench/gabriel/ http://www.ccs.neu.edu/home/will/GC/sourcecode.html Marc Feeley (who has all of them and more)

 Files that end in ".sch" are supposed to be standard Scheme plus `time'.
 Files that end in ".ss" are MzScheme wrapper modules or helper scripts.